 DoD Collaboration and Alignment Encouraged: Relevance to the healthcare needs of the Armed Forces, their family members, and/or the Veteran population is a key feature of this award.
-Therefore, Principal Investigators (PIs) are strongly encouraged to collaborate, integrate, and/or align their research projects with DoD and/or VA research and/or medical treatment facilities and programs.
-The following websites may be useful in identifying information about ongoing DoD and VA areas of research interest:
+Therefore, PIs are strongly encouraged to collaborate, integrate, and/or align their research projects with military and/or the Department of Veterans Affairs (VA) research laboratories and programs.
+The following websites may be useful in identifying information about ongoing DoD areas of research interest: